-ABx has declared JORC compliant Mineral Resources totalling 124.8 million tonnes (inferred 59.2 Mt, indicated 65.6 Mt - see resource statement in ASX release 25 August 2016) in northern New South Wales and around Taralga-Goulburn in southern New South Wales, a major deposit at Binjour in central Queensland and in northern Tasmania from Campbell Town to Bell Bay in Tasmania, confirming that ABx has discovered significant bauxite deposits including some bauxite of outstanding quality.
+ABx has declared JORC compliant Mineral Resources totalling 124.8 million tonnes (inferred 59.2 Mt, indicated 65.6 Mt - see resource statement in ASX release 25 August 2016) in New South Wales mainly around Taralga-Goulburn-Penrose inland from Port Kembla, a major deposit at Binjour in central Queensland inland from Bundaberg Port and in northern Tasmania extending from Campbell Town to Bell Bay in northern Tasmania.
 All tenements are 100% owned, unencumbered and free of third party royalties.

-During the year, ABx made its maiden shipment of bauxite sourced from the Bald Hill operations, which commenced in December 2014, as Australia's first new bauxite production project for more than 35 years.
+During 2017, ABx made sales in excess of 38,000 tonnes of bauxite from the Bald Hill operations in Tasmania, which commenced in December 2014 as Australia's first new bauxite production project for more than 35 years.